Eyes (cheese)

 Eyes are the round holes that are a characteristic feature of Swiss-type cheese (e.g. Emmentaler cheese) and some Dutch-type cheeses.
-The eyes are bubbles of carbon dioxide gas.
+The eyes are formed by bubbles of carbon dioxide gas during the cheesemaking process.
 The gas is produced by various species of bacteria in the cheese.

 Swiss cheese

 In Swiss-type cheeses, the eyes form as a result of the activity of propionic acid bacteria (propionibacteria), notably Propionibacterium freudenreichii subsp. shermanii.
 These bacteria transform lactic acid into propionic acid and carbon dioxide, according to the formula: